JuliaDataScience/JuliaDataScience/contents/stats.md

 ```

 You can see that the mean, median, and mode are almost the same in the normal distributed data, but they differ a lot in the non-normal distributed data.
-In the non-normal distributed data the mean is highly skewed towards to the right, *biasing* our central tendency.
+In the non-normal distributed data, the mean is highly skewed towards to the right, *biasing* our central tendency.
 This is an example of an outlier scenario where the mean can be highly sensitive to influential observations.
 Nevertheless, the median is unaffected by the outliers and can be used as a *reliable* central tendency.
 This demonstrates that the **median is robust to outliers**.